 Their success exposes the vacuity of net-zero dogma and reaffirms a timeless truth: Energy abundance is the foundation of human progress.

-- Popular Related Tags: vijay jayaraj, oil and gas, agriculture, coal, climate politics, net zero, india, donald trump, climate economics, net-zero
+- Popular Related Tags: vijay jayaraj, oil and gas, coal, agriculture, climate politics, india, lng, climate economics, net zero, donald trump

 - Search for "vijay jayaraj" on our Eco Web Search